lgswa-25t2/milestone/experiments/exp01-aircraft-number.md

 Aggregation is mainly used for usability but can also improve performance in our case.
 #### How to
 1. Only display aggregated representations (e.g., circle markers with counts) when the zoom level is low.
-2. Render aircraft only when the map is zoomed in and only a few aircraft are visible in the viewport
+2. Render aircraft only when the map is zoomed in (only a few aircraft are visible) in the viewport

 Aggregation enables improvements in both performance and usability.